Luos-io/Documentation/src/pages/low/dev_env/general-integration-consideration.md

 ## Library
 Luos works as a code library running on nodes.
 To match Luos library with your hardware, Luos offers a *Hardware Abstraction Layer* for various devices in <span class="cust_tooltip">LuosHAL<span class="cust_tooltiptext">{{luoshal_def}}</span></span>.

- - <a href="https://github.com/Luos-io/LuosHAL" target="_blank">LuosHAL</a>: This repository provides a list of family devices coverd to match the Luos library with your hardware.
+ - <a href="https://github.com/Luos-io/LuosHAL" target="_blank">LuosHAL</a>: This repository provides a list of family devices covered to match the Luos library with your hardware.
- - <a href="https://github.com/Luos-io/Luos/tree/master/luos" target="_blank">Luos</a>: This is the main library you will be working with.
+ - <a href="https://github.com/Luos-io/Luos" target="_blank">Luos</a>: This is the main library you will be working with.

 To make it work in your environment, you have to: